 Evidence of selection must be provided by the relevant recognised association and a strong commitment to their area of endeavour.

 Applicants must demonstrate a strong commitment to their area of endeavour and can demonstrate a high level of achievement.
 Their endeavour must be formally recognised by an accredited State, National or International Association.
-The applicant

 Applications are open during the financial year for this grant category until funds are expended.